 Why is it that at 51 years old, I am just discovering the impressive mountain towns of North Georgia?
 This stunning area of adorable small towns, each with different flair and fun, is a great escape from the heat and humidity of my South Florida home and gives me a dose of mountains—my favorite.
-On a trip with my daughter, Peyton, to the town of Young Harris to check out a luxury lodge, we found so much fun and beauty.
+On a trip with my daughter, Peyton, to check out a luxury lodge, we found so much fun and beauty.
 Here are some of the things we did in the mountain towns of North Georgia.

 On this trip, the mountain towns of North Georgia that we visited were Hiawassee, Young Harris, Helen, and Blue Ridge.
 We were only in Helen about an hour before a torrential downpour came, and Blue Ridge on our way home.
 I would love to see more of Blue Ridge—it’s a charmer.